MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

      > [!NOTE]
      > A device enrolled without supervision can only be reset to supervised by using the Apple Configurator.
 Resetting the device in this manner requires connecting an iOS/iPadOS device to a Mac with a USB cable.
 Learn more about this on [Apple Configurator docs](http://help.apple.com/configurator/mac/2.3).

-10. Choose if you want locked enrollment for devices using this profile. **Locked enrollment** disables iOS/iPadOS settings that allow the management profile to be removed from the **Settings** menu.
+11. Choose if you want locked enrollment for devices using this profile. **Locked enrollment** disables iOS/iPadOS settings that allow the management profile to be removed from the **Settings** menu.
 After device enrollment, you can't change this setting without wiping the device.
 Such devices must have the **Supervised** Management Mode set to *Yes*.

     > [!NOTE]
     > After the device is enrolled with **Locked enrollment**, users will not be able to use **Remove Device** or **Factory Reset** by in the Company Portal app.
 The options will be unavailable to the user.
 The user also won't be able to remove the device in the Company Portal website (https://portal.manage.microsoft.com).
     > Also, if a BYOD device is convereted to an Apple Automated Device Enrollment device and enrolled with a **Locked enrollment** enabled profile, the user will be allowed to use **Remove Device** and **Factory Reset** for 30 days, and then the options will be disabled or unavailable.
 Reference: https://help.apple.com/configurator/mac/2.8/#/cad99bc2a859.

+12. If you chose **Enroll without User Affinity** and **Supervised** above, you must decide whether or not to configure the devices to be [Apple Shared iPad for Business devices](https://support.apple.com/guide/mdm/shared-ipad-overview-cad7e2e0cf56/web).
+By choosing **Yes** for the **Shared iPad**, multiple users will be able to sign into the same device.
+The users will authenticate with their Managed Apple ID and federated authentication accounts or through a temporary session.
+This option requires iOS/iPadOS 13.4 or later.

+If you chose to configure your devices to be Apple Shared iPad for Business devices, you must set **Maximum cached users**.
+Set this value to the number of users that you expect to use the Shared iPad.
+You can cache up to 24 users on a 32 GB or 64 GB device.
+If you choose a very low number, it may take a while for your user’s data to come down to the device after sign-in.
+If you choose a very high number, your users may not have enough disk space.

+  > [!NOTE]
+  > If you want to set up Apple Shared iPad for Business, set the following:
+  > - **User affinity** = **Enroll without User Affinity**.
+  > - **Supervised** = **Yes**.
+  > - **Shared iPad** = **Yes **.
+  > Temporary sessions are enabled by default and allow your users to log into a Shared iPad without a Managed Apple ID account.
+You can disable temporary sessions on Shared iPad by configuring iOS/iPadOS Shared iPad [device restriction settings](../configuration/device-restrictions-ios).

-11. Choose if you want the devices using this profile to be able to **Sync with computers**.
+13. Choose if you want the devices using this profile to be able to **Sync with computers**.
 If you choose **Allow Apple Configurator by certificate**, you must choose a certificate under **Apple Configurator Certificates**.

      > [!NOTE]
      > If **Sync with computers** is set to **Deny all**, the port will be limited on iOS and iPadOS devices.
 The port can only be used for charging and nothing else.
 The port will be blocked from using iTunes or Apple Configurator 2.
        If **Sync with computers** is set to **Allow Apple Configurator by certificate**, make sure you have a local copy of the certificate that you can access later.
 You won't be able to make changes to the uploaded copy and it is important to retain this certificate to be accessible in the future.
 To connect to the iOS/iPadOS device from a macOS device or PC, the same certificate must be installed on the device making the connection to the iOS/iPadOS device that was enrolled with the Automated Device Enrollment profile with this configuration and certificate.

-12. If you chose **Allow Apple Configurator by certificate** in the previous step, choose an Apple Configurator Certificate to import.
+14. If you chose **Allow Apple Configurator by certificate** in the previous step, choose an Apple Configurator Certificate to import.

-13. You can specify a naming format for devices that is automatically applied when they enroll and upon each successive checkin.
+15. You can specify a naming format for devices that is automatically applied when they enroll and upon each successive checkin.
 To create a naming template, select **Yes** under **Apply device name template**.
 Then, in the **Device Name Template** box, enter the template to use for the names using this profile.
 You can specify a template format that includes the device type and serial number.

-14. Choose **Next: Setup Assistant Customization**.
+16. Choose **Next: Setup Assistant Customization**.

-15. On the **Setup Assistant customization** page, configure the following profile settings:
+17. On the **Setup Assistant customization** page, configure the following profile settings:
     ![Setup Assistant Customization.](./media/device-enrollment-program-enroll-ios/setupassistantcustom.png)